ollielynas/md-website/md_files/portfolio/team projects/typing competition game.md

 <br>

-2 player typing speed competition
+2 player typing speed competition.
+You are given two lists of words.
+If you type words from the list on the left they will be added to your opponents right hand list.
+If your right hand list gets longer than 20 words then you lose.

 [GitHub](https://github.com/BelgianSalamander/word-game)